 The Company's Nominating and Corporate Governance Committee identifies nominees by first evaluating the current members of the Board willing to continue in service.
 Current members of the Board with skills and experience that are relevant to the business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the Board with that of obtaining a new perspective.
 If any member of the Board does not wish to continue in service or if the Nominating and Corporate Governance Committee or the Board decides not to re-nominate a member for re-election, the Nominating and Corporate Governance Committee would identify the desired skills and experience of a new nominee in light of the criteria above.
-Current members of the Company's Nominating and Corporate Governance Committee and Board review and discuss for suggestions as to individuals meeting the criteria of the Nominating and Corporate Governance Committee.
+Current members of the Company's Nominating and Corporate Governance Committee and Board review and discuss for nomination the individuals meeting the criteria of the Nominating and Corporate Governance Committee.
 Research may also be performed to identify qualified individuals.
 We have not engaged third parties to identify or evaluate or assist in identifying potential nominees to the Board.

-The Board, including the Independent Directors, unanimously recommended that Todd G. Owens, Richard P. Dutkiewicz and Douglas F. Ray be nominated for election to the Board.
-The Board, including the Independent Directors, unanimously determined that the Board recommending the nominees put forth by RiverNorth for election to the Board would not be in the best interest of the Company.
+The Board unanimously recommended that Todd G. Owens, Richard P. Dutkiewicz and Douglas F. Ray be nominated for election to the Board.